thubregtsen/qhack/submission/blogpost.md

 ## Implementation

-We wrote a PennyLane demonstration to showcase how to use the `qml.kernels` module to perform an actual classification and to show that stochastic training the quantum kernel to increase the target alignment actually improves the classification performance.
+We wrote a PennyLane demonstration to showcase how simple it is to use the `qml.kernels` module to perform an actual classification.
+We also explicitly show that we can use stochastic gradient descent and kernel-target alignment to tame the quantum kernel and improve the classification performance.

-To allow others to easily understand and reproduce our results, we also included the theoretical background of kernel methods, Quantum Embedding Kernels and the kernel-target alignment as a measure of kernel quality for a specific dataset in a pedagogical way.
+To allow others to easily understand and reproduce our results, we also paraded our inner scholars and included the theoretical background of kernel methods, quantum embedding kernels and the kernel-target alignment as a measure of kernel quality for a specific dataset in such a way that every quantum-curious user can delve into the mathematical foundations.

+**TODO: Mention floq integration for large scale datasets if the notebook makes it to the end**

 ## Advantage of Training